 Viewing your forecasts

-To view your forecasts, head to Dialpad WFM, then select Forecasts.
+To view your forecasts, head to Dialpad WFM.

 Tip

-You can change the date, forecast granularity (e.g. hourly, daily) and timezone of your data.
+You can change the date, forecast granularity (e.g., 15-minute, hourly, daily) and timezone of your data.
+Dialpad WFM now displays forecasts in 15 minute intervals by default.

 Here, you’ll see two graphs displaying agent coverage and contact volumes.

-The Inbound Contacts Graph displays the forecasted number of contacts (customer interactions) your Contact Center will receive, including any adjustments.
-You’ll also see the total contact count over the selected time period.
+The Inbound Contacts graph displays your forecasted contact volume, including any adjustments.
+It also displays the total forecasted contacts for the selected time period.

 The Coverage Required graph displays how many agents you’ll need per hour to meet your SLAs (including shrinkage).

-You'll also see see the total and peak agent counts during the selected time period.
+You'll also see the total and peak agent counts during the selected time period.

 Forecast breakdown